cybex-dev/twilio_voice/README.md

 There are 4 important files for Twilio incoming/missed call notifications to work:

 - `notifications.js` is the main file, it handles the notifications and the service worker.
-- `twilio-sw.js` is the service worker _content_ used to work with the default flutter service worker (this can be found in `build/web/flutter_service_worker.js`).
-This file's contents are copied into the flutter service worker.
+- `twilio-sw.js` is the service worker _content_ used to work with the default `flutter_service_worker.js` (this can be found in `build/web/flutter_service_worker.js` after calling `flutter build web`).
+This file's contents are to be copied into the `flutter_service_worker.js` file after you've built your application.

 Also, the twilio javascript SDK itself, `twilio.min.js` is needed.

-To ensure proper/as intended setup:
+### To ensure proper/as intended setup:

-1. Locate 3 files (`twilio.min.js`, `notifications.js` and `twilio-sw.js`) from `example/web` folder
-2. Copy all 3 files into your own project,
+1. Copy files `example/web/notifications.js` and `example/web/twilio.min.js` into your application's `web` folder.
-3. (optional) Review & change the `notifications.js`, `twilio-sw.js` files to match your needs.
-4. Build your application with `flutter build web` (or `flutter run -d chrome` to test locally), this will create a `build/web` folder.
+2. This step should be done AFTER you've built your application, every time the `flutter_service_worker.js` changes (this includes hot reloads on your local machine unfortunately)
-5. Copy the content of `example/web/twilio-sw.js` into your `build/web/flutter_service_worker.js` file, **at the end of the file**.
+   1. Copy the contents of `example/web/twilio-sw.js` into your `build/web/flutter_service_worker.js` file, **at the end of the file**.
+See [service-worker](#service-worker) for more information.

+Note, these files can be changed to suite your needs - however the core functionality should remain the same: responding to `notificationclick`, `notificationclose`, `message` events and associated sub-functions.

 Finally, add the following code to your `index.html` file, **at the end of body tag**: